 Standing in front of the workshop or training session participants for hours on end can make for a somewhat dull experience for those participants.

-After a while, participants are likely to begin to daydream and gradually lose enthusiasm unless you are truly a captivating trainer.
+After a while, participants are likely to begin to daydream and gradually lose enthusiasm unless they are truly a captivating trainer.

 Even the best trainers though appreciate the way in which interactive teaching males for a much great overall experience for the students.